 Hardware information for Intel Edison-based setups¶

-Intel Edison Compute Module - Get it from Amazon, Adafruit, Sparkfun or your nearest provider.
+- Option B (NOT RECOMMENDED unless you’ve previously flashed jubilinux and are comfortable doing so again): Get it out of the box from Amazon, Adafruit, Sparkfun or your nearest provider - and follow the instructions to flash it.
 Be aware that there are four versions: 1-EDI2.LPON, 2-EDI2.SPON, 3-EDI2.LPOF, and 4-EDI2.SPOF.
 Option 1 claims lower power consumption, and if so would be better for a portable rig.
 Option 2 is the more common version, with theoretically higher consumption because of the more power dedicated to wifi.
 If you purchase a development kit, this is the version you will get.
 Versions 3 and 4 require an external antenna.
 To date no one has done any side-by-side testing of power consumption between the LPON and SPON Edison versions, so it is unclear how much difference (if any) the model number would make to power consumption in real-world conditions with an OpenAPS rig.
+So, get whichever one is cheapest/you decide you want.

 The different model numbers or variants of the Intel Edison Compute Module do not appear to be documented on Intel’s website or at many of the online retailers.
 However, the different variants can be seen in the product listings at Mouser and Arrow.